To understand how Performance Partnerships work, watch this easy-to-follow video.

 Three things in particular:

-- The rise of new types of subscription services – providers of everything from cars and clothes to food and bikes who are embracing the model.
+- The rise of new types of subscription services and direct-to-consumer brands – providers of everything from cars and clothes to food and bikes who are embracing the model.

 - Case studies around global programs.
 Today, there are more case studies around the types of global programs that I suggested would evolve, so I’d have included those.